 CF9 and earlier were never updated to support Java 8 or later.
 But I will note that some people have changed CF to point to Java 8 (for some feature it added), and for most things “worked” while for others it did not and they had to revert (or were forced to upgrade to a newer CF version that supported it.)

-Here’s a table of CF versions and the Java versions they support, summarizing the above.
-If you want to link to it, here is a link directly to this table:
+Here’s a table of CF versions and the Java versions they support, summarizing the above (including the Sep 2019 update regarding Java 12).
+If you may want to link to this table to share with others, here is a direct link to it:

 (if CF2018 update 2